royalgarter/feathernote/README.md

 ### Normal NodeJS / Deno Hosting

-If you wish to utilize the full functionality of FeatherNote, including the PWA Share Target feature, you can deploy the application using a Node.js or Deno environment.
+If you wish to utilize the full functionality of FeatherNote, (such as `/publish` for publish your note), you can deploy the application using a Node.js or Deno environment.
 The `server.js` file provides the necessary backend routes.

 To deploy: